When I started off, I wanted to make Custard Ice Cream, but the weather changed today, and a regular custard seemed more appropriate.

 Plum pudding is best when made four or five weeks prior to Christmas and can be stored for months.
 During the Victorian era, a silver coin was baked in the pudding, with a promise of wealth in the coming year.

 Many households have their own recipe for Christmas pudding, some handed down through families for generations.
 Essentially the recipe brings together what traditionally were expensive or luxurious ingredients, notably the sweet spices, that are so important in developing its distinctive rich aroma, and usually made with suet.
+Ingredients:

 1 Cup light molasses